Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Left induction

 \subsection{Recursion for $G/P$}

 The left induction is also valid for homogeneous varieties $G/P$ where $P$ is an arbitrary parabolic subgroup.
+The left Weyl group action on $\KTh_\T(G/B)$ generalizes to the left Weyl group action $\KTh_\T(G/P)$, see \cite[Section 3]{MNS}.
+Therefore, analogously to Definition \ref{df:DL}, we may define the twisted left Demazure-Lusztig operators on $\KTh_\T(G/P)$

 Denote by $\pi$ the projection $\pi:G/B\to G/P$.
-Let $W_P$ be a subgroup of $W$ corresponding to $P$.
+The map $\pi_*:\KTh_\T(G/B) \to \KTh_\T(G/P)$ commutes with the left Weyl group action \cite[Proposition 5.3 (d)]{MNS}, therefore the twisted left Demazure-Lusztig operators also commute with $\pi_*$. \\ Let $W_P$ be a subgroup of $W$ corresponding to $P$.
 The fixed point set $(G/P)^\T$ is in bijection with the set of left cosets $W/W_P$.
 Let $W^P\subset W$ be a set of minimal length representatives.
 For a coset $wW_P$ we consider the Schubert variety